hellojerryli/mantouli.github.io/data-structures/binary-search-tree.md

 void nonRecursiveInorderTreeWalk(Node node) {
     Stack<Node> stack = new Stack<>();
     while (node != null || !stack.isEmpty()) {
-        while (node != null) {
+        // Reach the left most node of the current node while (node != null) {
-            stack.push(node);
+            // Place pointer to a tree node on the stack before traversing the node's left subtree stack.push(node);
             node = node.left;
         }

-        node = stack.pop();
+        // Current must be null at this point node = stack.pop();

         System.out.println(node);

-        node = node.right;
+        // We have visited the node and it's left subtree, now, it's right subtree's turn node = node.right;
     }
 }